Wondering if you have art block and how to end it for good? Then this article was written for you.

 Ideas for art inspiration can be found just about anywhere- museums, online, books, people in your neighborhood, nature, and more.

-You may want to keep a vision board above your desk for paper scraps, take photos, use Pinterest boards, or visit a museum.
+You may want to keep a vision board above your desk for drawing ideas, paper scraps, and photos.
+You can use Pinterest boards too.

-You will find inspiration wherever you actively look because you are naturally more perceptive to visuals.
-Let the inspiration fill you with excitement.
+You will find inspiration and new ideas wherever you actively look because you are naturally more perceptive to visuals.
+Let the inspiration fill you with excitement!
+Think about your creative process from different angles.
 View your inspirational materials as the first part of your routine, then get started making art.

 15. Reward yourself